Moment maps and cohomology of non-reductive quotients: Non-reductive GIT

-\begin{defi} Let $H$ be a linear algebraic group acting on a variety $X$ and $L \to X$ a linearisation of the action.
-The \emph{naively semistable locus} is the open subset of $X$, where $I^{\nss}:=\bigcup_{r>0}H^0(X,L^{\ten r})^H$ is the set of invariant sections of positive tensor powers of $L$.
-The \emph{finitely generated semistable locus} is the open subset of $X^{\nss}$, where
+which is well defined on the open subset of $X$ consisting of points where some invariant section of a positive tensor power of $L$ does not vanish. \begin{definition} (\cite{BDHK} Definition 3.1.1) Let $H$ be a linear algebraic group acting on a variety $X$ (which we will assume to be projective-over-affine) and $L \to X$ an ample linearisation of the action.
+The \emph{naively semistable locus} is the open subset of $X$, where $I^{\nss,H}:=\bigcup_{r>0}H^0(X,L^{\ten r})^H$ is the set of invariant sections of positive tensor powers of $L$ and $X_f$ is $\{x \in X: f(x) \neq 0\}$.
+The \emph{finitely generated semistable locus} is the open subset of $X^{\nss,H}$, where